 Some traders like to see two standard deviations of the Bollinger Bands — called a double Bollinger — to gauge price action:

-An important thing to keep in mind when using the Bollinger bands as part of your trading strategy is that price movement in a currency pair tends to drift towards the middle of the Bollinger bands at all times.
-They are designed to be an average, and the currency pairs like to try to get themselves towards the average of recent price movement.
+An important thing to keep in mind when using the Bollinger bands as part of your trading strategy is that price movement in a currency pair tends to drift toward the middle of the Bollinger bands at all times.
+They are designed to be an average, and the currency pairs like to try to get themselves toward the average of recent price movement.
 This doesn’t always apply, of course, because the start of a new trend or a big piece of news that hits the wires about the currency pair can certainly throw this concept out the window.
-That said, the middle of the Bollinger bands is naturally where the currency pair would like to travel towards if at all possible.
+That said, the middle of the Bollinger bands is naturally where the currency pair would like to travel if at all possible.

 Given all of this, it is important to remember that the bands are meant to provide some basic details about the recent price movement of the currency pair, but they are not always going to tell the entire story.
 You are getting some important information about the recent price movements within the pair, but don’t forget that there are other factors that go into what drives a currency pair.
 Do not expect the price to remain within those bands forever.
 It would be impossible to start a new trend in either direction if this was the case.
 Therefore, you should use the bands as a way of judging what recent moves the pair has made, but don’t put your entire trading account on the line expecting the pair to always bounce back towards the middle.